Gastric Sleeve in Houston

-Like any surgical operation, sleeve gastrectomy has possible complications, such as leakage, dilation of the sleeve (which allows for more food intake) and other usual complications associated with bariatric surgery, though the risks are felt to be possibly lower than in gastric bypass and duodenal switch.
+Like any surgical weight loss procedure, sleeve gastrectomy can have possible complications that include leakage, stretching of the sleeve (which allows for more food intake) and other complications associated with bariatric surgery.
+Compared to gastric bypass and duodenal switch procedures, the incidence of complications tends to be lower for gastric sleeve.

 Sleeve gastrectomy patients experienced resolution rates for type 2 diabetes, high blood pressure, high cholesterol, and obstructive sleep apnea that were similar to resolution rates for other restrictive procedures such as lap band.

 Watch the video below to learn more about the bariatric sleeve surgery for weight loss.